Orlando to Tucson train

 Craving the ocean?
 Head a few hours outside Orlando for some of Florida's gorgeous beaches like New Smyrna Beach, Cocoa Beach, and the Canaveral National Seashore.
 Two large airports, as well as many bus and train companies with service in the area, mean that traveling from Orlando to other sunny Florida destinations and beyond is a breeze.

-A bright and sunny city with more than 350 days of sunshine and temperatures that rarely dip below 60, Tucson is every summer lover’s most beautiful dream.
+A bright and sunny city with more than 350 days of sunshine and temperatures that rarely dip below 60, Tucson is is undoubtedly one of Arizona's best vacation destinations.
 Those who don’t shy away from some outdoor activities should go on a hiking trip in the Saguaro National Park, where visitors can enjoy uninterrupted views of southwestern landscapes.
 Of the park's two areas, the Tucson Mountain District is the more popular one, owing to its amazing sunset views.
 Architecture fans could also consider visiting Mission San Xavier del Bac, a perfect example of 18th-century architecture.
 If you wish to learn more about the region and its unique flora and fauna, head over to the Arizona-Sonora Desert Museum, which features 230 animal species and 1,200 local plant species.

 It should come as no surprise that the most famous dishes in Tucson are Mexican foods, which boast spicy, sweet and smoky flavors.
 One of the best spots to enjoy these delicacies is at El Charro Café, which has been around since 1922.
 For a more eclectic menu, Feast is a good option.